unvt/nanban/README.md

 This is a developer friendly build.
 If you need anything to be added, please make a pull request for that.

 # about the name
-the name `nanban` is from Tamil language which means friend.
+The name `nanban` is from Tamil language.
+It means friend.